 If the child has had the Lord of the Rings read

 him, that would help a lot.
 After the child reads the trilogy for

 he may apply for regular membership, taking the entry test.

-Primary names may be changed to reflect a change in honor
+Primary names may be changed to reflect a change

 A member starts with a name from the free people.
 He takes on a Maia

 if he achieves that honor, and a Vala name if he achieves that honor.